Researching the American Revolution

 National Museum of African American History and Culture, Washington, DC

 African Americans fought on both the British and Patriot sides.
-In 1775, Lord Dunsmore issued a proclamation offering freedom from slavery to any and all African Americans who fled to British lines.
-Many slaves took up this offer.
-For some, it was an opportunity to gain a better life and they relocated to Nova Scotia or other parts of the British Empire after the war.
-However, for others it continued to be a life of hard manual labor and high rates of disease and starvation.
+In 1775, Lord Dunsmore issued a proclamation offering freedom from slavery to any African Americans who fled to British lines.
+Many enslaved people took up this offer.
+For some, it was an opportunity to gain a better life, and they relocated to Nova Scotia or other parts of the British Empire after the war.
+However, for others, it continued to be a life of hard manual labor and high rates of disease and starvation.

 While some New England states allowed African Americans to enlist in the Continental Army and militias, most other states prohibited their military service.
 From time to time, as manpower shortages occurred, this policy was relaxed somewhat.